The Korbach Town Hall

 Urban Mining Concept

-The mineral demolition materials were recycled locally and directly used again in the concrete for the new building.
-This in turn will be able to serve as a valuable material mine for future generations: All materials were assessed with regard to their recyclability and are joined in such a way that they can be separated by type in the event of subsequent deconstruction or renovation.
+The mineral demolition materials were recycled locally and directly reintegrated in the concrete for the new building.
+The extension serve as a valuable material mine for future generations: All materials were assessed with regard to their recyclability and can be separated by type in the event of subsequent deconstruction or renovation.

 Urban Mining Indicator